Global product shortages hit local retailers where it hurts

 With other shop owners like herself also ordering well in advance of the holidays, anxious to be left empty-shelved during retailers’ most profitable season, the shipping cost has also gone up, in addition to McCarthy’s products shipping and arriving later.
 The prices of some of her products have also increased recently, as the companies from which she buys her products raise their own prices.

-Fortunately, in only the last year or two, McCarthy made a shift in the way she does business that has saved her from much of the pain other retailers are currently experiencing: she decided to start filling her shelves with more local products.
+Fortunately, in only the last year or two, McCarthy made a shift in the way she does business that has saved her from much of the pain other retailers are currently experiencing: she started filling her shelves with more local products.

 “Just kind of a lucky coincidence,” she said.
 “We fell in love with these companies.
 It’s a better feeling, I guess.”